symfony/symfony1-docs/gentle-introduction/en/14-Admin-Generator.markdown

 ### Initiating an Administration Module

 With symfony, you build an administration on a per-model basis.
-A module is generated based on a Propel object using the `propel:generate-admin` task:
+A module is generated based on a Propel or a Doctrine object using the `propel:generate-admin` task:

+    // Propel
+    $ php symfony propel:generate-admin backend BlogArticle --module=article

+    // Doctrine
     $ php symfony propel:generate-admin backend BlogArticle --module=article

 >**NOTE**